-Aortic valve stenosis (more commonly known as aortic stenosis) is a narrowing of the aortic valve.
+Aortic stenosis is a narrowing of the aortic valve.
 The aortic valve controls the blood flow between the heart's main pumping chamber and main artery (aorta).